eluckie/TravelApi.Solution/README.md

 #### Build an API that allows users to `GET` and `POST` reviews about various travel destinations around the world.

-* As a user, I want to `PUT` and `DELETE` reviews, but only if I wrote them.
-(Start by requiring a user_name param to match the user_name of the author on the message.
-You can always try authentication later.)

 ## Technologies Used

 * C#